How to use the TreeGridView component

 Data provider and columns

-To render some data in the tree view, pass in a hierarchical collection that contains an object for each row.
+To render some data in the tree grid view, pass in a hierarchical collection that contains an object for each row.

 var collection = new ArrayHierarchicalCollection([